Jerry-Master/polygons/README.md

 If they already are like that, try to find the directory in which PNGwriter is installed, to do so, you can execute the following command in bash:
 > `find / -name pngwriter.h 2>/dev/null`

 It is going to last a few minutes, because it is looking in all your directories.
 Whenever a directory is printed like, for example: `/Users/087024/libs/include/pngwriter.h` you can interrupt the process by doing `ctrl+c`.
-Now change the flags to include the above without the `pngwriter.h`
+Now change the flags to include the above knowing the directory in which everything is installed in `/Users/087024/libs/` (example):
 >`CXXFLAGS = -Wall -std=c++11 -O2 -DNO_FREETYPE -I` _`/Users/087024/libs/include/`_
 >
->`LIBS =  -L` _`/Users/087024/libs/include/`_ `-l PNGwriter -l png`
+>`LIBS =  -L` _`/Users/087024/libs/lib/`_ `-l PNGwriter -l png`

-The cursive letters are where you have to put the new path you founded.
+The cursive letters are where you have to put the new path you found.
+Adding `include` or `lib`.
+If none of this worked, reinstall the package PNGwriter in the folder `$HOME/libs` and leave the flags as they were in the beginning.

 If you don't have PNGwriter installed, Jordi Petit has a fantastic tutorial in his [github](https://github.com/jordi-petit/ap2-imatges).
 ***
+## 6. Makefile
+The command `make` shows all the available commands, which are:
+* **compile**: Compiles the class Point, ConvexPolygon, and the Polygon_Calculator
+* **use**: Executes the Polygon_Calculator.exe program
+* **test**: Check the Polygon_Calculator with some test cases
+* **test_time**: Shows the time it needs to execute each method for different sizes.
+* **test_point**: Check the class Point.
+For more detail go to the README.md in the folder tests.
+* **test_conv**: Check the class ConvexPolygon.
+For more detail go to the README.md in the folder tests.
+* **open_point**: Opens the files of the tests of the class Point.
+Only valid for visual Studio Code.
+* **open_conv**: Opens the files of the tests of the class ConvexPolygon.
+Only valid for visual Studio Code.
+* **open**: Opens the files of the tests of the Polygon_Calculator.
+Only valid for visual Studio Code.
+* **clean**: Removes all the .o, .exe, and .out files.
+***
-## 6. Additional notes and Clarifications
+## 7. Additional notes and Clarifications
+### Why the clockwise() method seems counterclockwise?
+Because this is the way things should be.
+Having our clocks move in the negative sense of rotation while the times moves forward is absurd.
+But, the occidental culture is built upon history, not science and math.
+That is why you think my function clockwise has the wrong name.
+To support that this view is not unique, follow this [link](https://www.bbc.com/mundo/noticias/2014/06/140625_bolivia_nuevo_reloj_izquierda_men).
+### Asymptotical notation
+The name of the variables is asigned following this rule:

+ `n` is associated to the number of vertices of the first polygon, and `m` to the second.
+### Proofs of correctness
+It won't provided any proof of the correctness of any algorithm although one of them is not obviously correct.
+If you don`t believe it, try some difficult cases, but keep in mind the ones that are provided are quite general and difficult.
+### Text format
+The function `load`, only accepts .txt, .inp, or .dat files, but it can be modified to accept any kind of file.
+### Tips for reading the Code
+Start from the bottom.
+The code is written in a way that explains himself(almost).

+When reading an algorithm, first read the comments and then check the program does what it says.

+Remember this notation: T stand for polygons or vectors of points; P, Q and other uppercase letters stand for points.

+The static functions are placed immediately above of where they are used.
+Or if they are used by many other functions they are at the top.

+Min/Max functions are copy-paste of the first one, so there is no need to read in detail each of one.
+Disgracefully, there are many function along the code that exhibits this feature, but couldn't do better because although they are very similar, I didn't find a way to encapsulate them even more.